agongi/study/java/double-checked-locking/README.md

 ```

 - Thread can **join synchronized block simultaneously**
-- Check again in block to guarantee make it instance once only
+- Check again in block to guarantee make it only once